Theta Circini

 Theta Circini (θ Cir), is a binary star located in the southern constellation of Circinus, to the northwest of Alpha Circini.
-It is faintly visible to the naked eye with an apparent visual magnitude of 5.110.
+Its name is a Bayer designation that is Latinized from θ Circini, and abbreviated Theta Cir or θ Cir.
+This system is faintly visible to the naked eye as a point of light with an apparent visual magnitude of about five.
 Based upon an annual parallax shift of 11.82 mas, it is located at a distance of about 276 light years from the Sun.

-This is an astrometric binary star system with an orbital period of about 39.6 years, an eccentricity of 0.3, and a semimajor axis of 85.64 mas.
+This is an astrometric binary star system with an orbital period of about 38.2 years, an eccentricity of 0.2775, and an angular semimajor axis of 0.08808".
 The pair show a combined stellar classification of B3 Ve, which matches a B-type main sequence star.
 The 'e' suffix on the class indicates this is a Be star.
 Alternate classifications include B4 Vnp and B4npe, with the 'n' indicating broad ("nebulous") absorption lines due to rotation and the 'p' meaning a chemically peculiar star.
 The two components appear to have similar visual magnitude, mass, and classification.
 The system behaves as a Gamma Cassiopeiae variable showing occasional outbursts of up to 0.27 in magnitude.